 - The second time occurs when Cain, the commander of the Dorssian forces which harasses Module 77's advance to the moon, attacks it by ramming their modeule with one of his ships, and then attempts to gain control of it, while simultaneously keeping the Valvraves outside from interfering.

-- The first Star Wars film opens with Princess Leia's ship being boarded by Imperial Stormtroopers and Darth Vader.
+- A New Hope opens with Princess Leia's ship being boarded by Imperial Stormtroopers and Darth Vader.

-- Star Trek, Beaming aboard the enemy ship is a mainstay (though if either party has their shields up, it can't be done).
+- In Star Trek beaming aboard the enemy ship is a mainstay (though if either party has their shields up, it can't be done).
 One example, Kirk and Spock beam aboard the Narada in the film Star Trek (2009).
 Fun fact: terminology changed between the original series and the Next Generation era.
 In TOS, there were boarding parties for ships, and landing parties for planets; in TNG, there are away teams for both.

 - Pirates of the Caribbean has a classic maritime boarding by swinging rope, and a rather less conventional boarding: walking out to the ship in question.
 Also less conventional is Davy Jones and crew's ability to teleport between ships, which apparently has a fairly narrow minimum and maximum range.